rust-lang/rfcs/text/0000-derefered_composite_types.md

 # Summary
 [summary]: #summary

-The proposal of Derefered Composite Types is a Rust unification of Refered Types and Derefered Types.
+The proposal of Dereferenced (or Derefered) Composite Types is a Rust unification of Referenced Types and Dereferenced Types.

-Derefered Composite Types could help also to get rid of constructor boilerplate.
+Dereferenced Composite Types could help also to get rid of constructor boilerplate.

-The symbol `*` before the type name is a marker of Derefered Composite Type.
+The symbol `*` before the type name is a marker of Dereferenced Composite Type.

 The new operator `=&` (and `=&&`, `=&&&`, ...) as a compound of borrow and assignment (`x = &2` same as `x =& 2`) is also required.